 If your readings differ substantially from the "Expected Readings" listed in the troubleshooting charts, the regulator may be malfunctioning, or there may be a continuity problem.
 Contact our technical support staff at (360) 435-6100.
 If you determine that repair service is necessary for either your alternator or regulator, please gather the following information before contacting our service technicians: Make and model of alternator.
 Model of voltage regulator and date of mfg. (date punched on rear side label of regulator).
 Voltage readings on red, brown and blue wire at regulator with engine off, key on.
-Voltage readings on red, brown and blue wire at regulator with engine running at a fast ideal 1400 rpm.
+Voltage readings on red, brown and blue wire at fast ideal 1400 rpm.